The average elementary age child generates 67 pounds of waste each year – just from their lunchbox!

 - Reusable forks and spoons – Skip the disposable plastic silverware and go with a non-toxic, stainless steel or bamboo set.

 - Refillable drink bottles – Don’t pack juice boxes or pouches that may be filled with artificial ingredients.
 Not only are they not the healthiest option they create a ton of waste.
-Find a non-toxic steel water bottle and fill with your child’s favorite drink instead.
+Find a non-toxic stainless steel water bottle and fill with your child’s favorite drink instead.

 - Reusable food containers – Ditch the baggies!
 Instead use reusable containers made from steel or fabric.
 My favorites are the sandwich bags from Planet Wise.